 That’s my definition of “cutting loose,” I guess!
 Then I walk down to the Carrefour grocery store, located on the ground floor of the mall, and buy groceries for the

 upcoming week and carry them back to my apartment.

-Above: I walk a few miles down Doha's corniche every weekend.
-I call this small patch of
+Above: Every weekend I walk a few miles down Doha's corniche to this small patch of

 On Friday mornings I usually walk a few miles down the beautiful Doha waterfront, called the “corniche,” and sit on a small, sandy beach there for a while,